Doug Lecuyer

-Douglas J. Lecuyer (born March 10, 1958) is a Canadian retired professional ice hockey forward who played 126 games in the National Hockey League for the Chicago Black Hawks, Winnipeg Jets, and Pittsburgh Penguins.
+Douglas J. Lecuyer (born March 10, 1958) is a Canadian former professional ice hockey forward who played 126 games in the National Hockey League for the Chicago Black Hawks, Winnipeg Jets, and Pittsburgh Penguins.

 Lecuyer was born in Wainwright, Alberta.
 He played junior in the Western Hockey League from 1973 until 1978.
 He became a professional the following season with the Chicago Blackhawks organization.

 Having been a talented junior golfer, after retiring from hockey Lecuyer returned to the sport and pursued a career as a professional golfer.